+viii. shall include the granted MCPTT user's audio SSRC value into the audio SSRC of talker field; and

 b. shall enter the 'U: not permitted and Floor Taken' state as specified in the clause 6.3.5.4.2.